strawhat19/Word-Guessing-Game/README.md

 If you have completed this activity, work through the following challenge with your group to further your knowledge:

 * How can you add a reset button to set the win and loss counts back to zero?

-Use [Google](https://www.google.com) or another search engine to research this.

----

-© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
-Confidential and Proprietary.
-All Rights Reserved.